Safety and Wellness

 Note: This recipe is especially for teens with lactose intolerance, who need to limit or avoid dairy products.

-You can still enjoy cheesy Mexican dishes by using lactose-free soy cheese.
+You can still enjoy cheesy Mexican-inspired dishes by using lactose-free soy cheese.
 You'll be surprised at how well the soy cheese melts.

 Prep time: 40 minutes

 - 2 ounces jalapeño Jack soy cheese

 - ¼ cup bread crumbs

 - Trim all fat from chicken breast.
 Place chicken breast in an oven-safe baking dish.

 - Sprinkle breadcrumbs over the top of the chicken.